I am a researcher-writer-maker studying how people use culture to resist the dominant systems of inequity and build the future worlds we deserve.

 Find The Teas on depop here

-August 2019
+May - August 2019

 This report details research conducted on the Center for Complexity regarding its relationship to racial justice movements happening within its parent community at the Rhode Island School of Design.